edahigure/blog-app/README.md

 ## ❓ FAQ <a name="faq"></a>

-- **Is there any restriction to adapting the app to other porpuse??**
+- **Is there any restriction to adapting the app to other purpose?**

   - No problem.